frink-okn/frink-landing-zone/README.md

 >  [!Note]
    This could work with other s3 clients.
 Possible options are also listed [here](https://docs.lakefs.io/howto/copying.html).

-For more ways to integrate to LakeFS, look at the [LakeFS integration Documentation](https://docs.lakefs.io/integrations/).
+## Upload using the Lake FS Command Line Interface (CLI)

+You may also use the Lake FS Command Line Interface tool, however this is not a good option if you use a Windows machine. at the [LakeFS integration Documentation](https://docs.lakefs.io/integrations/).